Entertainment robot: Robotic cat

+Examples in fiction include Buzz Lightyear's Sox, Mechano from the Tom and Jerry cartoon "Push Button Kitty," and the titular robot of Starikov's "The Cybercat."

 Humanoid entertainment robots

 Despite those humanoid robots for utilitarian uses, some humanoid robots aim at entertainment uses, such as Sony's QRIO and Wow Wee's RoboSapien.
 They are usually capable of some advanced features like Voice Recognition or Walking.